Important notes on Walbro carburetors

 6. Black lever on the throttle shaft

 The WG-8 (and some other WG models like the WG-7,9,10) have a black lever on the throttle shaft which, over the years, has puzzled pilots.
-It is part of the throttle system on the Husqvarna engines and is not used or needed on paramotors.
+It is part of the throttle system on the Husqvarna chainsaw engines and is not used or needed on paramotors.
 It can safely be removed or cut off.
 Remember: Walbro will not do anything to upgrade/change these chainsaw carburetors for aviation use because of potential liability (U.S. only).

 7. Buffering chambers